iCliniq Logo

 Introduction:

+The small bowel, also known as the small intestine, is a significant organ for sustaining adequate health of the digestive system.
+It absorbs nutrients and the liquid that one eats.
+They also pass fecal products to the large intestine.
 Difficulties with these procedures can lead to health hazards.
-In those cases, the operation is to extract an impaired area of small intestines.
+In those cases, the operation is done to extract an impaired area of the small intestines.
 This procedure is mainly done for intestinal obstructions or other bowel disorders.
 This procedure is known as small bowel resection.

 Small bowel resection is a generally accomplished operation in the general surgery branch.
 In most cases, the small intestine measurement permits uncomplicated resection without causing significant complications to the gastrointestinal system's functioning.
 Understanding the anatomy of the bowel and the measures required to execute a safe surgery are essential elements of practicum.

-What Is Small Bowel Resection?
+What Is a Small Bowel Resection?

 A small bowel resection is a surgical procedure to extract the small intestine.
-It is done to manage specific cancer and detect it in a precancerous diagnosis procedure involving polyps.
+It is done to manage specific cancer and detect it in a precancerous diagnosis procedure that involves polyps.
 It is also utilized in non-cancerous conditions like blood loss, infections, ulcers, diseases involving Crohn's disease, regional ileitis, regional enteritis, bowel blocks, birth faults, and small bowel damage.
 It is accomplished by removing the whole or portion of the small bowel.

-The small intestine has three parts:
+The small intestine has the following three parts:

 • The second portion is called the jejunum, the small intestine's central portion.
 It carries in nutrients and forces food through the intestine.